 Marie Malcovati, born in 1982, studied theater and film studies at the University of Manchester and screenwriting at the Baden-Württemberg Film Academy.
-After lengthy stays in Italy, France and Great Britain, she also works as a translator.
+After lengthy stays in Italy, France and Great Britain she also works as a translator.
 In addition to screenplays and radio features, she writes short stories and novels.
+Her debut novel After Everything I'd Almost Done For You was published in 2016.
 Marie Malcovati lives near Freiburg.

-Leonhard F. Seidl

-VOM UNTERGANG

-(The Decline)

-Crime novel

-248 pages, paperback

-Published in March 2022
+Leonhard F. Seidl VOM UNTERGANG (The Decline) Crime novel 248 pages, paperback published in March 2022